AlonC1997/C90-Assembler/README.md

 ### C90- 12 bit Assembler

--All information in the project is hidden from the user and the principles of encapsulation have been fully implemented.
+# *Summary:*

+- Developed a C90-compliant 12-bit assembler in C, focusing on encapsulation and error handling.
+- Optimized algorithms, enhancing proficiency in compiler design and Linux systems and debugging skills.
--The assembler includes over 70 different types of errors and warnings (printed in error.c file and you can see the details and examples in the folder: output_files_for_example).
+- Implemented comprehensive error detection with over 70 types of errors and warnings.
+- Ensured compliance with C90 standard using WSL2 for compilation.
+- Achieved zero memory leaks and errors as validated by Valgrind.

 # *Program inputs:*